jihoonkim/DataMed-Admixture/README.md

 ### Example Input Data
-In order to test the analysis we provide an accessory scripts 'prepare_example.sh', which downloads a public datasets and reformats it to plink ped and map format
+In order to test the analysis we provide an accessory script 'prepare_example.sh', which downloads a public datasets and reformats it to plink ped and map format

 Rankinen et al. PLoS One 2016
 - No Evidence of a Common DNA Variant Profile Specific to World Class Endurance Athletes